Adoni5/mappy-rs/README.md

 aligner.enable_threading(10)
 ```

-Eanbling threading makes the `map_batch` method available. ⚠️ _Currently, this only takes an iterator of dictionaries.
+Enabling threading makes the `map_batch` method available. ⚠️ _Currently, this only takes an iterator of dictionaries.
 The dictionaries can have any number of keys and depth, but __must__ contain one key value pair of "seq": "sequence"_.

 For example